wnbrb/interview-prep/solutions/persistent_bugger.md

 ### Solution 3 - One-liner

-Not super readable, but it fit's in one line
+Not super readable, but it fits in one line

 ```Ruby
 def persistence(n)